FolkComputer/folk/README.md

 ssh tunnel `ssh -L 6310:localhost:631 folk0` run on your computer

-go to http://localhost:6310 on your computer, go to Printers, hopefully it shows up there automatically, go to Administration dropdown on printer page and Set as Server Default
+go to http://localhost:6310 on your computer, go to Printers, hopefully it shows up there automatically, try printing test page

-test `lpr folk-rsync/printed-programs/SOMETHING.ps`

-if job is paused due to `cups-browsed` issue, try https://askubuntu.com/questions/1128164/no-suitable-destination-host-found-by-cups-browsed : remove `cups-browsed` `sudo apt-get purge --autoremove cups-browsed` then add printer manually via IPP in CUPS Web UI (`ipp://epsonfadcac.local` is ours)
+if job is paused due to `cups-browsed` issue, try https://askubuntu.com/questions/1128164/no-suitable-destination-host-found-by-cups-browsed : remove `cups-browsed` `sudo apt-get purge --autoremove cups-browsed` then add printer manually via IPP in CUPS Web UI (it might automatically show up via dnssd)

+once printer is working, go to Administration dropdown on printer page and Set as Server Default

+test `lpr folk-rsync/printed-programs/SOMETHING.pdf` (you have to print the PDF and not the PS for it to work, probably)

 ## stuff
 - implement generators (~point at~)